oubiwann/clj-openstack/README.rst

     {:orig-content-encoding "gzip" ... }
     openstack.api=>

-Attempting to use a bad keyword or only one of a require keyword pair will throw an error:
+Attempting to use a bad keyword or only one of a required keyword pair will throw an error:

 .. code:: clojure

-    openstack.api=> (login username: "alice")
+    openstack.api=> (login :username "alice")

     ExceptionInfo AuthError: Missing named parameter  ...
     openstack.api=>